COSH

 Examples 🔗

-If you want to calculate the hyperbolic cosine of the number 3, you can use the following formula: =COSH(3).
-This will return the hyperbolic cosine of 3.
+To calculate the hyperbolic cosine of the number 3, use the formula: =COSH(3).
+This returns the hyperbolic cosine of 3.

 Notes 🔗

-The COSH function assumes that the 'number' argument is a valid numeric value or a reference to a cell containing a valid numeric value.
-It operates based on the mathematical definition of the hyperbolic cosine and is designed to provide accurate results in various exponential and growth-related calculations.
+The COSH function requires the 'number' argument to be a numeric value or a cell reference with a numeric value.
+It calculates the hyperbolic cosine based on its mathematical definition, useful for exponential and growth calculations.

 Questions 🔗